-What Is Paint Finish?
-Expert Guide for Coastal Homes (2026)
+Types of Paint & Finishes: Complete Guide for Coastal Homes

 Understanding sheen levels

 Paint finish refers to how much light the dried coating reflects.
 The spectrum runs from flat (no reflectivity) through low-sheen and satin, up to semi-gloss and high-gloss.
-Each level has a different set of trade-offs around durability, cleanability, and how the surface looks in different lighting conditions.
+Each level has different trade-offs.
+These cover durability, cleanability, and how the surface looks in different light.
+For a deeper comparison of each level, see our paint sheen levels explained guide.

 Flat and low-sheen finishes — best uses

-Flat finishes absorb light rather than reflecting it, which makes them forgiving on imperfect walls and creates a clean, recessive look.
+Flat finishes absorb light instead of reflecting it.
+So they hide wall flaws and give a clean, soft look.
 They are the standard choice for ceilings.
-Low-sheen adds just enough binder to improve washability, making it the most common wall finish across Australian interiors.
-Neither is recommended for wet areas or high-traffic surfaces.
+Low-sheen adds a little more binder, so it cleans better.
+That makes it the most common wall finish in Australian homes.
+Neither suits wet areas or high-traffic surfaces.

 Satin and semi-gloss finishes — durability and washability

-Satin offers a soft sheen with good durability — a common choice for hallways, kitchens, and children's rooms.
-Semi-gloss has higher reflectivity and a harder dried film, making it the standard for trims, architraves, skirting boards, and doors.
-In coastal environments, semi-gloss on exterior trims also resists moisture ingress and mould better than lower-sheen products.
+Satin has a soft sheen and good durability.
+So it suits hallways, kitchens, and children's rooms.
+Semi-gloss reflects more light and dries to a harder film.
+That makes it the standard for trims, architraves, skirting, and doors.
+On the coast, semi-gloss on outside trims also resists moisture and mould better than lower-sheen paints.

 Gloss finishes — when to use them